iroviya/DIABETIC-RETINOPATHY/README.md

 - Two-step detection: First, identify the presence of diabetic retinopathy.
 Second, classify severity.
 - Deep learning power: Utilizes InceptionResNetV2 and DenseNet121 for robust and accurate predictions.
 - Dataset balancing: Addresses class imbalance challenges through strategic data augmentation.
+## Dataset
+The dataset used for this project is the [APTOS 2019 Blindness Detection dataset] (https://www.kaggle.com/c/aptos2019-blindness-detection) from Kaggle.
+It consists of retinal fundus images with labels for severity levels of diabetic retinopathy.
+To replicate and experiment with the project, download the dataset from the provided Kaggle link and place it in the `data/` directory.

 ## How to Use
 1. Clone the repository: `git clone https://github.com/Mohithv13/DiabeticRetinopathyDetection.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the application: `python main_app.py`
+3. Run the application: `streamlit run app.py`

 ## Project Structure
-- `models/`: Contains pre-trained models for InceptionResNetV2 and DenseNet121.
+- `Final_main/`: Contains pre-trained models for InceptionResNetV2 and DenseNet121.
-- `data/`: Placeholder for the dataset.
-Replace with your diabetic retinopathy dataset.
-- `main_app.py`: Main script to run the application and predict new images.
+- `streamlit run app.py/`: Main script to run the application and predict new images.